Boley, Oklahoma: Town founding

-The coming of the Fort Smith & Western Railroad allowed agricultural land to be more profitably used as a townsite.
+The development of the railroad brought traffic and allowed agricultural land to be more profitably used as a townsite.
 Property owned by the Barnett family, among other Creek Freedmen, was midway between Paden and Castle, and ideal for a station stop.
 With the approval of the railroad management, Boley, Creek Nation, Indian Territory was incorporated in 1905.
-It was named for J. B. Boley, an official of the railroad.
-There were no other Black towns nearby, it became a center of regional business.
-During the early part of the 20th century, Boley was one of the wealthiest Black towns in the US.
-It boasted two banks, including the first nationally chartered bank owned by blacks, three cotton gins, and its own electric company.
+During the early part of the 20th century, Boley became a regional business hub and one of the wealthiest Black towns in the US.
+It boasted two banks, including the first nationally-chartered Black-owned bank, three cotton gins, its own electric company, a movie theater, hotels, and multiple legal and dentistry practices.
 The town had over 4,000 residents by 1911, and was the home of two colleges: Creek-Seminole College, and Methodist Episcopal College.
 The Masonic Lodge was called "the tallest building between Okmulgee and Oklahoma City," when it was built in 1912.
-Booker T. Washington visited Boley in 1905, and was so impressed that he included Boley in his speeches.